MRoboSub/Robosub_PCB/Battery Voltage Display/README.md

 # 1.0 IN-PROGRESS
+I have ordered the parts for implementation testing before designing a PCB.

 # Battery Voltage Display
 Designed to display the current battery voltage along with an indicator if voltage levels exceed a threshold.